 How an Additiveline works

 In the second part of the Additiveline, the additives are mixed with water.
-A volumetric feeder doses the correct amount of additives in the water.
+A volumetric feeder doses the correct amount of additives to the water.

-The solids percentage of additives and the characteristics of it, will determine the agitator needed.
-This can be a simple propeller agitator, a disperser, a high shear mixer or even an inline mixer.
+The solids percentage of additives and the characteristics of it, determine the agitator needed.
+This can be a simple propeller agitator, a disperser, a high speed mixer or even an inline mixer.

-Several setups can be used, a single tank setup, where all additives are dosed into the same tank or a multiple tank setup, where certain additives will have a dedicated mixing tank.
-The big advantage of the second option is, that the additives can be dosed separately into the potato mash, which increase the flexibility of the system and the quality of the end product.
+Several setups can be used.
+A single tank setup, where all additives are dosed into the same tank or a multiple tank setup, where certain additives have a dedicated mixing tank.
+The big advantage of the second option is that the additives can be dosed separately into the potato mash, which increase the flexibility of the system and the quality of the end product.

-Once the additives are mixed with water, it will be dosed in either the ricer or the cooker.
-In the ricer only liquid additives can be dosed into the ricer, where in the cooker it’s also possible to add dry additives.
+Once the additives are mixed with water, they can be dosed in a ricer or the cooker.
+In a ricer only liquid additives can be dosed, where in the cooker it’s also possible to add dry additives.

 Throughout the year, the potatoes used for making flakes will vary in quality and characteristics.
 By having the ability to change the dosing percentages, a nice and even quality can be produced whole year round.